-- 1. Purges the sample chamber by pulling air through the breath sample pathway from the breath tube through the sample chamber and out of an external vent using an internal pump. - 2.
+- 1. Purges the breath sample pathway by pulling ambient air into the breath hose and through the sample chamber using an internal pump.
+Ultimately the air escapes out of an external vent. - 2.
 Continuously measures the alcohol level in the sample chamber using the detector and signals the pump to continue purging until the instrument is alcohol free or a specified time limit has been exceeded. - 3.
-Informs the operator whether or not the detector returned an acceptable alcohol free reading at the conclusion of the air blank.
-If the instrument can not purge the sample chamber and produce an acceptable alcohol free result, the instrument will return an "Ambient Fail" or "Purge Fail" warning and abort the test. - 4.
+Informs the operator whether or not the detector returned an acceptable alcohol free reading at the conclusion of the Air Blank.
+If the instrument can not purge the sample chamber and produce an acceptable, alcohol free result, it will return an "Ambient Fail" or "Purge Fail" warning and abort the test. - 4.
 Sets a zero reference measurement for the test using the ambient air in the sample chamber if the purge was successful.